JeanBaptisteServais/JbRistorant-/README.md

 <h3>Delais programme: delais service</h3>

-in function of nb of cooker and serveur, the distance of the table and the number of command.
+in function of nb of cooker and serveur, the distance of the table and the number of command and the time of work of workers.

 <h3>serveur min distance: serveur service</h3>